 Bulk-forming fibers are generally considered the safest, but they can interfere with the absorption of some medicines.
 They include natural and commercial fiber preparations.
 They absorb water in the intestine and make the stool softer.
-Brand names include Metamucil, Fiberall, Citrucel, Konsyl, and Serutan.
+The most well-known fiber supplement is called Psyllium Husk and you might be able to find it in your regular supermarket or pharmacy.
+Brand names include Metamucil, Fiberall, Citrucel, and Konsyl.
 They must be taken with plenty of water or they can cause obstruction.
 You should increase the dose of fiber supplements slowly to prevent bloating, gas and cramping.